OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Copyright (c) Microsoft Corporation 2016.
+Copyright © 2017 Microsoft Corporation.
 All rights reserved.